Aalto-CFD/DLBFoam/README.md

 ```

 * (Optional) Set the refmapping as active in chemistryProperties file if you want to
-    use the reference mapping method:
+    use the reference mapping method (you have to add an empty refmapping{} dict
+    even if you do not use it):

 ```
 refmapping